This morning I sat down with a cuppa to read a fantastic story in the West Weekend magazine about Frances Pollock from Wooleen Station.

 Their story epitomises the complexity of life in WA's Outback.
 Like many Outback people, Frances works incredibly hard to sustain and revive a place that, ultimately, is the responsibility of all Western Australians.

-Read Frances's story in the West Weekend magazine in today's West Australian newspaper.
+Read Frances's story in the West Weekend magazine in today's West Australian newspaper or online here.

 Photography: Iain Gillespie/West Weekend magazine